iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Linear Regression.md

 \end{aligned}
 $$

-and maximizing the likelihood of equalste to finding the minimizing $-\ln \mathcal L(w)$ in this case.
+and maximizing the likelihood means minimizing $-\ln \mathcal L(w)$ in this case.
 The matrix $M$ is a matrix whose row vectors are the list of observations $x_i$ sampled.
 And this is the form of the regression problem.
 Finally, we note here that, the solution to the problem is not necessarily unique.
 But in the case of full-ranked matrix the best estimator is give by $(M^TM)^{-1}M^T(\vec y - b \mathbf 1)$.

 ---
 ### **Analysis of the MLE**